jalletto/ruby_server/README.md

 ## Ruby Server

 A simple http server built for my own education.
-I dug into Sinatra and Rails code to try to get a better understanding of HTTP and frameworks work.

 Run `ruby server.rb` to start the server on `http://localhost:9292`.